wiwichips/Dynamic-loading-and-multi-platform-compilation/README.md

 #### Test 5
 Purpose: Ensure the modules are applied in the correct order.

 **How it shows it works**: This will check if paren, quote, box, and shout are applied in the correct order.
 Shout is idempotent and associative - so this test checks if shout works in general.
+This also tests if the initialization and finalization (de-initialization) works.
+THis also tests if the paren, quote, box, and all work properly.